aimms/how-to/Articles/362/362-planning-support.rst

 Database
 ^^^^^^^^^^^^^^^^

-The expected demand per hour is stored with respect to the timezone ``'New Zealand Standard Time'``, without daylight saving time.
+The expected demand per hour is stored with respect to the timezone ``'New Zealand Standard Time'``.

 User interface
 ^^^^^^^^^^^^^^^^^^^^